chrisjackson-pellicle/paragone-nf/README.md

 **07_masked_tips**

-Contains pruned treefiles where close alleles from same sample have been removed.
+Contains pruned tree files where close alleles from same sample have been removed.
 This process is intended to remove all but one of multiple terminals from the same sample, i.e. not deep paralogues but two alleles or paralogues that are very close together.
 The tip that has the most unambiguous, well-aligned characters in the trimmed alignment is kept.

 **08_cut_internal_branches**

 Contains tree files with deep paralogs removed, by cutting long internal branches above a given length (default is 0.3, user configurable with the `--process_06_branch_length_cutoff <float>` parameter.
 Only trees with a minimum number of taxa after pruning are retained (default value 3, user configurable with the parameter `--process_06_minimum_taxa <int>`.

 **09_selected_alignments**

-Placeholder text.
+Contains fasta files of alignments of sequences present in the final, QC'd trees from the previous step.

 **10_realigned**

-Placeholder text.
+Contains fasta files of re-aligned, re-trimmed sequences from the previous step.

 **11_realigned_trees**

-Placeholder text.
+Contains tree files in newick format, derived from re-aligned, re-trimmed sequences from the previous step.
+Trees are generated using [IQTree][3] with the settings `-m GTR+G -bb 1000 -bnni`.

 **12_prune_MO_trees**

-Placeholder text.
+Contains tree files for tree pruned using the MO method (see the [Yang and Smith 2014 manuscript][4], Figure 1 for an explanation).

 **13_prune_RT_trees**

-Placeholder text.
+Contains tree files for tree pruned using the RT method (see the [Yang and Smith 2014 manuscript][4], Figure 1 for an explanation).

 **14_prune_MI_trees**

-Placeholder text.
+Contains tree files for tree pruned using the MI method (see the [Yang and Smith 2014 manuscript][4], Figure 1 for an explanation).

 **15_selected_alignments_MO**

-Placeholder text.
+Contains fasta files of alignments corresponding to sequences present in tree files output by the MO method.

 **16_selected_alignments_RT**

-Placeholder text.
+Contains fasta files of alignments corresponding to sequences present in tree files output by the RT method.

 **17_selected_alignments_MI**

-Placeholder text.
+Contains fasta files of alignments corresponding to sequences present in tree files output by the MI method.

 **18_alignments_stripped_names_MO**

-Placeholder text.
+Contains fasta files of alignments corresponding to sequences present in tree files output by the MO method, with sequences names stripped and suitable for concatenation.

 **19_alignments_stripped_names_MO_realigned**

-Placeholder text.
+Contains fasta files of re-aligned sequences from MO alignements from the previous step.

 **20_alignments_stripped_names_RT**

-Placeholder text.
+Contains fasta files of alignments corresponding to sequences present in tree files output by the RT method, with sequences names stripped and suitable for concatenation.

 **21_alignments_stripped_names_RT_realigned**

-Placeholder text.
+Contains fasta files of re-aligned sequences from RT alignements from the previous step.

 **22_alignments_stripped_names_MI**

-Placeholder text.
+Contains fasta files of alignments corresponding to sequences present in tree files output by the MI method, with sequences names stripped and suitable for concatenation.

 **23_alignments_stripped_names_MI_realigned**

-Placeholder text.
+Contains fasta files of re-aligned sequences from RT alignements from the previous step.

 **in_and_outgroups_list.txt**

-Placeholder text.
+A text file containing a list of designated ingroup (`IN` in column 1) or outgroup (`OUT` in column 1) taxa, used by some of the paralogy resolution methods.

 ## Post-pipeline analyses